gyscos/cursive/CONTRIBUTING.md

 This is still a young library, and bugs are sure to be hiding everywhere.
 If you found one, great!

-* Please mention the operating system you are using.
-If you are manually selecting a backend, please mention this as well.
+* Mention the operating system you are using.
+If you are manually selecting a backend (for instance termion), please mention this as well.
 * Try to provide "simple" (if possible) code to reproduce the bug.
 If you can't simplify your code, a complete code is better than a simple, but incomplete one.
 * If relevant, you can post a screenshot describing the problem.